Hefajt/Machine-Learning/README.md

 # Machine-Learning
-Only machine learning algorithm using python.
+Only machine learning algorithm using python.[codebasics]